 Most orchids prefer humid environments.
 If your room is dry, place the orchid on a humidity tray to increase moisture in the air around the plant.

-Water: Overwatering is the prime cause of orchid death, and orchid pros advise that if in doubt, don’t water until the top couple inches of potting mix feel dry to the touch.
-Water the orchid in the sink until water runs through the drainage hole, then let it drain thoroughly.
+Water: Overwatering is the prime cause of orchid death, and orchid pros advise that if in doubt, don’t water until the top couple of inches (5 cm.) of potting mix feel dry to the touch.
+Water the orchid in the sink until the water runs through the drainage hole, then let it drain thoroughly.

 Decrease watering when blooming stops, then resume a normal watering schedule when new leaves appear.